-Canon 200D versus Sony A77
+Canon 200D vs Sony A77

-The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Alpha SLT-A77 are two digital cameras that were officially introduced, respectively, in June 2017 and August 2011.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Alpha SLT-A77 are two digital cameras that were revealed to the public, respectively, in June 2017 and August 2011.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.